AndreJacobsPy/ai-academy-capstone/README.md

 every year[^1], our team believes it is crucial that Higher Education institutions do what they can to reverse this trend.

+The data we will be using collects information about prior student experience, background of students immediate family, demographic information, and basic economic indicators.

 [^1]: Article about dropout rates [support link](https://research.com/universities-colleges/college-dropout-rates)

+## Prior Research